EshaanAgg/web/src/content/blog/go.md

 - `Arrays`: Fixed length (`[5] int`)
 - `Slices`: Similar to dynmic length arrays, but they are actually chunks of arrays (`[]int`)
 - `Maps`: Key-value dictonaries (`map[keyType]valueType`)
-- Go also provides support for Generics from version 1.8 onwards.
+- Provides support for Generics from version `1.8` onwards.
 - You can use the `{}` syntax like in C to initalise arrays.
 - Collections are not objects (nothing is an object actually), so we use global functions to work with them, such as `len` and `cap`.